 Experience alone is not enough to justify the presence of commerce logic engines, though.
 From a maintenance perspective, the amount of labor and expertise required to maintain and expand a commerce logic engine falls far below that of a legacy CPQ or eCommerce stack.
 There may be an initial lift when first implementing a commerce logic engine, but it is an effort that will pay for itself time and time over.

 Once a commerce logic engine is established, complex orders can be processed faster, sales BOMs and manufacturing BOMs can be segmented out and presented separately, and sales reps or self-guided buyers can drop in and navigate the engines with little to no technical history.
+This is particularly beneficial in B2B eCommerce, where the complexity and volume of orders are typically higher than in B2C scenarios.

 Use Case